-You may enroll in the 401(k) feature of the Plan and begin making before-tax contributions to the Plan (401(k) contributions) as soon as administratively possible following your date of hire.
-You must be enrolled in the Plan's 401(k) feature to begin making 401(k) contributions and start receiving Company matching contributions.
+You may enroll in the 401(k) feature of the Plan and begin making 401(k) contributions as Pre-tax elective deferrals and/or as Roth elective deferrals as soon as administratively possible following your date of hire.
+You must be enrolled in the Plan's 401(k) feature to begin making 401(k) contributions and start receiving Company Matching contributions.